Simple Colour Mixing Acrylic Course

 However, I don’t demonstrate them on this course, I believe the traditional approach is the easiest and most straightforward for a beginner to gain a full understanding of colour mixing and work like an artist rather than a technician when finding your confidence with colour.

 If you’re new to acrylic painting or have been painting for years but still have trouble mixing tonally accurate colours and judging colour harmony, then you would see instant improvements on this course.

 Why?
 Because you would have learned the foundations of colour theory and understand how simple it is to mix and match the perfect colour, every time.

 If you’re looking for ‘cheat sheets of colour swatches’ this isn’t the course for you – there’s nothing wrong with specific recipes for colours but I believe having the tools and knowledge is far more powerful to develop as an artist.

-If you follow the lessons in progression then by the end of the course you will have three finished paintings, a city scene of Florence, and lemon still lemon and colour mixing exercises.
+If you follow the lessons in progression then by the end of the course you will have four finished paintings, an apricot still life, a lemon and tulip study, a tonal jug composition and colour mixing exercises.

 Each completed with four different styles of colour palette.